GOTIT-DEV/GOTIT2/src/Lehna/QueryBuilderBundle/README.md

 - **QueryBuilderController.php** allows you to make requests to the server using the information retrieved with **main.js**.

 - The script **main.js** contains the code that :
-	- describes the behaviors on the HTML page.
+	- describes the behaviors on the HTML page;
-	- reads the **JSON** (loaded when the page is loaded) which describes the structure of the database in the database.
-This way, there is no round trip to the server each time the user chooses tables and/or fields.
+	- reads the **JSON** (loaded at the same time as the page) which describes the structure of the database in the database.
+This way, there is no round trip to the server each time the user chooses tables and/or fields;
 	- makes the link to the **QueryBuilderController.php** when clicking on **SEARCH**. **The JS script summarizes the information entered in the form.**

 - The **views** folder contains the **html.twig** files that make up the user interface.
 The index consists of **form** and **results**.
-Thus, the user constitutes his form and then gets his result by clicking on SEARCH.
+Thus, the user constitutes his form and then gets his results by clicking on SEARCH.

 ## Tools used

-- Programming languages used :
+- Programming languages :
 	*Javascript, CSS, HTML, PHP, Twig*
 - Framework Symfony (version 3.4) with Doctrine ORM
-- Javascript module : jQuery QueryBuilder, Mustache.JS, DataTable module
+- Javascript modules and plugins : jQuery QueryBuilder, mustache.js, DataTables

 ## RoadMap

-- Increment other join functions (right join, full join and cross join)
+- Implement other JOIN functions (right join, full join and cross join).
-- Finalize bilingual version of Query Builder
+- Finalize the bilingual version of Query Builder.
-- Allow more advanced queries ( with order by ...)
+- Allow more advanced queries (ORDER BY, GROUP BY, DISTINCT, ...)